 Yes, you read that right.
 The temperature is so low that it was 50 in the negative!
 Alaska is truly a place that would numb you to all other winters, as it is quite possibly one of the most extreme ones you may ever witness.

 Following closely on Alaska’s heels is the state of North Dakota.
 It occupies the position of the second coldest state.
 It is said to be the coldest state in the entire Continental United States.
 This is primarily due to the position of North Dakota, which is at the far northern end of the Midwest region of the US.

 The continental climate in North Dakota is such that the average annual temperature is 40.4 degrees Fahrenheit.
 This is even more extreme in the winter, where it can be observed that the mean temperatures in North Dakota are about 24 degrees Fahrenheit.

 It is no wonder, then, that we see that four out of the top ten coldest cities in the USA belong to North Dakota.
 That is how cold of a state it is.
 Most of North Dakota is flat land with little vegetation, making it easy for strong winds to flow through them.
 North Dakota also houses Grand Forks, which owns the coldest city in the Continental United States.

 Some popular winter activities that are made possible by these harsh climates in North Dakota are playing ice hockey, cross-country skiing, and the extremely popular activity, snowboarding.

-Housing the ever-snowing Caribou city, Maine, takes third place in the top 10 coldest cities.
-Maine sees an average temperature of 41°F. The Winter season in Maine involves cold weather accompanied by heavy and large amounts of snowfall.
+Housing the ever-snowing Caribou city, Maine takes third place in the top 10 coldest cities.
+Maine has an average temperature of 41°F. The Winter season in Maine involves cold weather accompanied by heavy and large amounts of snowfall.